Our Specialist Perinatal Service works with women and birthing people who live in:

 It helps if you can tell us what support or intervention the family are being referred for, but this is not essential.
 Please see some of the interventions listed in the doucment attached or “we can help with…” section.

 The pathways below may help you in seeking support and contacting the best service for perinatal mental health.

 If you want to talk things through, or unsure about making a referral we are happy to do so on the phone by contacting the perinatal team in your area

 (Monday – Friday, 9am – 5pm):

-Please find The North West Coast Perinatal Clinical Network Pathways below:
+You can find the North West Coast Perinatal Clinical Network Pathways below:

 We can help with...